Last updated on December 17th, 2022 at 07:01 am.

 ADDRESS: 249 Schneider Dr, Fenton, MO 63026, United States

 Located 25 miles from St. Louis is the Sullivan Farms’ Pumpkin Patch which has been around for the last 30 years.
 The farm has brought the delights of pumpkin harvest to numerous families during the autumn harvest over the previous three decades.
-Not only does the farm offer a pumpkin patch, but it also offers free hayride as well as freshly baked pumpkin, Zucchini, and Banana Nut bread.
+Not only does the farm offer a great place for fall fun at it’s pumpkin patch, but it also offers free hayride as well as freshly baked pumpkin, Zucchini, and Banana Nut bread.

 The farm has plenty of other fun-filled activities, such as the Crayon Jumper Bounce House, that will exhaust your kids to ensure they have a good night’s sleep.